revel/revel/manual/i18n-messages.md

 For users who have defined English (`en`) as their preferred language, Revel would resolve `greeting` to `Hello`.
 Only in specific cases where the user's locale has been explicitly defined as `en-GB` or `en-US` would the `greeting` message be resolved using the specific sections.

-**Important note:** messages defined under a section that is not a valid region are technically allowed but ultimately useless (as they will never be resolved).
+<div class="alert alert-block"><strong>Important note:</strong> messages defined under a section that is not a valid region are technically allowed but ultimately useless (as they will never be resolved).</div>

 ### Referencing and arguments